 - Use our list below and conduct a ‘giving drive’ for items.

 - Organize a fundraiser with your friends, co-workers or classmates.

-- Share specific skills, talents and experience (office skills, IT, event planning, arts, graphic design, handyman, construction, electrical, plumbing, or landscaping…)
+- Share specific skills, talents and experience (office skills, IT, marketing, event planning, arts, graphic design, handyman, construction, electrical, plumbing, or landscaping…)